Ibtisam-Mohammad/Emotion-Detection/README.md

-# FinalSubmissionAI5
+# EDAA

 Hello everyone,

 This repository contains the EDAA app.
 EDAA stands for Emotion Detection and Analysis.
 It is a web application which will create a report of audience reactions.
 We take into consideration, video (facial expressions of the audience) and text (context of the speech) data.
 This app will help public speakers improve their speech.
-Please read more about our app in the about section of our [web app](http://34.102.62.14/about).
+Please read more about our app in the about section of our web app.

 The following is a diagram of the architecture of our web app:
 ![img](https://github.com/aamir09/FinalSubmissionAI5/blob/main/webapp_architecture.PNG "webapp_architecture.PNG")